Pat-track/pat-track/README.md

 This project is licensed under the MIT License.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please submit an issue or a pull request.
 For major changes, please open an issue first to discuss the proposed changes.
+### Ping Us
+If you have any questions, suggestions, or feedback regarding Pat-Track, please feel free to ping us: [Ashni](https://www.linkedin.com/in/ashni-chinnu-sam-0071b5238/) ,  [Susan](https://www.linkedin.com/in/susanandrews).
+We would be happy to hear from you!